The Canadian Option

 Each university has its own application but it is much more straightforward than the Common Application, which only three private schools in Canada accept, by the way.
 You will need to do your AAA due diligence as you should be doing already.
 Keep in mind, however, that the admissions person you would have contact with is the International Counselor, not a regional counselor that you will find in private American schools.

 Dan Seneker, Student Recruitment Manager at the University of Saskatchewan list the application steps here.
+Plus a plethora of information and eye-opening statistics here.
+Finally, here is a link that encapsulates the differences between the American and Canadian universities.

 REMINDER: If you are looking for something specific on our website, simply type in a KEYWORD into “Search” e.g. Admissions, Scholarships, SAT, Advising, Drugs, Frontline, Essays, Major, Job and so on.
 This will bring up all the articles related to that topic.
 When you have more time, we hope you will check out the Archives or our “Super Cool” FAQ pages here, because much of the information there will be helpful in your college planning depending upon your year of graduation.